getodk/docs/odk1-src/aggregate-upgrade.rst

    :alt: Image showing searching log.

 4. In the filter text box paste this text : `afterPropertiesSet` and hit enter.
 5. Expand the list of logs and find the log which shows the version of Aggregate.
-It will of the following format:
+It will be of the following format:

 .. code-block:: none